Postgraduate MA

 Within your MA Socially Engaged Arts Practice personal statement (up to 500 words), we’ll want to understand:

-• what motivates you and what current experiences do you have in terms of art and design and community/socially engaged arts practice?
+• What motivates you and what current experiences do you have in terms of art and design and community/socially engaged arts practice?

-• how have you been involved and what did you do?
+• How have you been involved and what did you do?

-• do you have any knowledge in the arts sector; are there any projects that inspire you?
+• Do you have any knowledge in the arts sector; are there any projects that inspire you?

 • What are your future goals; is it to work in the arts sector, for example?

 For some applicants, you’ll be asked to provide us with a portfolio of work.
-This portfolio will be documentation of any relevant visual materials/projects completed within the last four years, including community or project partner testimony.
+This portfolio will be documentation of any relevant visual materials/projects completed within the last 10 years, including community or project partner testimony.

 Once you’ve made your application to study with us, we’ll contact you and let you know the next steps.